frfa1/2ndyearproject-NLP/README.md

 For the RNN model, go to the models folder and run [`RNN.py`](https://github.itu.dk/frph/2ndyearproject/blob/master/models/RNN.py) - this module both contains the class definition of the model but also the wrapper function to run the model on some input data.

 Each of the `RNN_X.py` modules contain some variation in the included number of features for the ablation study.
+These are prepared for running on the ITU high performance cluster.
+Just ssh into hpc.itu.dk, copy the repo ***and*** embeddings onto the cluster and `sbatch` all the `runNN_X.sh`.